xinkjs/xink/README.md

 ## Route Validators

-Validate incoming route data for forms, json, or query parameters.
-Any data not defined by your schema will not be passed to the route. xink supports this form of validation for `form`, `json`, and `query` data.
-Once data is validated, it's made available as an object within `event.valid.[form | json | query]`.
+Validate incoming route data for `form`s, `json`, or `query` parameters.
+Validated data is available as an object within `event.valid.[form | json | query]`.

-### Define Validators
+### Defining

 To define validators, export a `validators` object from your route file.
+The first level of object properties define what HTTP handler the validation should apply to.
+Below that, you can define information for `form`, `json`, and/or `query` validation.
+Then, below each validation type, you define a `parse` definition.

 ```js
 /* src/routes/route.js */